 In 1969, Genesee County voters converted Flint Junior College into a countywide college, Genesee Community College.
 When C.S.
 Mott died in 1973 (at age 97) Genesee Community College was renamed Charles Stewart Mott Community College.

 In 1996 MCC began development of the Regional Technology Center (RTC), a center for high-technology education built on the site of the old St. Joseph Hospital, adjacent to the main campus.
 The $40-million facility opened in September 2002 and drew more than 1,300 students its first semester.
 In addition, thousands of area residents have attended community events at the new RTC.
-At the same time, Mott College opened its Visual Arts & Design Center, offering a first quality facility for the fine arts and graphic design.
-Three community technology centers were also established in Flint to help bridge the "digital divide."
+At the same time, MCC opened its Visual Arts & Design Center, offering a first quality facility for the fine arts and graphic design.
+Three community technology centers were also established in Flint to help bridge the digital divide and provide access to new technology to the larger community.
 In 2001, MCC expanded to Livingston County, opening a Michigan Technical Education Center in Howell.
 In 2002, MCC also opened the Northern Tier Center in Clio to serve students in the northern part of Genesee County.
 This center was so successful (enrollment rose rapidly from 400 to 1,100 students) that a new larger facility was opened in January 2007.

 The year 2010 saw the opening of a Media Arts & Entertainment Technology Center, providing professional-quality technical training for a wide variety of media-related careers.

-Just a year later, MCC opened its FabLab in the Regional Technology Center as part of a mid-Michigan initiative to promote innovation and entrepreneurship.
+Just a year later, MCC opened its FabLab in the RTC as part of a mid-Michigan initiative to promote innovation and entrepreneurship.
 The FabLab provides entrepreneurs a place to use digital technologies to move ideas through product development and into the market.

 Also new to the RTC is the Innovation Center, a collaborative space between the Information Technology and Electronics and Electrical Technology programs.
 The environment is designed as an extension of the classroom to support multi-disciplinary projects and provide supervised student access to state-of-the-art equipment outside of class times.

-In times of crises, MCC has proven itself an anchor institution for Flint and Genesee County.
-During the Flint Water Crisis in 2014, the College served as a water distribution center and made a long term commitment to providing safe drinking water at all campus facilities.
+In times of crisis, MCC has proven itself an anchor institution for Flint and Genesee County.
+During the Flint Water Crisis in 2014, the College served as a water distribution center and made a long-term commitment to providing safe drinking water at all campus facilities.
 During the COVID-19 pandemic in 2020-2022, the College continued to serve the community as a vaccination station.